Every F1 Driver’s History at the Chinese Grand Prix

 🇲🇨 Charles LECLERC

-In the previous season, with Sauber, Leclerc qualified and finished in nineteenth place.
+On his first appearance, with Sauber in 2018, Leclerc qualified and finished in 19th place.
 The Sauber cars were largely uncompetitive over the weekend, with Leclerc out-qualifying team-mate Marcus Ericsson, who lined up last on the grid.
-He is yet to finish in a better position than where he started in Shanghai.

 CHARLES LECLERC’S CHINESE GRAND PRIX HISTORY